If you’re trying to capture attention with visual content on Instagram, then you need a good Instagram PR & marketing strategy.

 Social media has become a powerful platform for businesses to connect with their target audiences, by simply employing a variety of PR tactics.
 Public relations became even more crucial during the pandemic when customers and the general public had difficulty accessing businesses physically during the pandemic.
+As people go back to a seemingly post-pandemic world, PR has remained at the forefront of most marketing strategies.
 One of the ways in which brands have been connecting with these people since the onset of COVID-19 is by developing an active presence on Instagram.
 Where before Instagram was a nice add-on to a bigger PR strategy, Instagram has now become a must-have for any small to medium-sized business.

 Public Relations (PR) specialists use unpaid or earned communications such as social media, traditional media, and in-person engagements to help a company or individual develop a positive reputation in the public.
 They can also help customers to defend their brand reputation during a crisis that jeopardizes their credibility.

 Instagram was thought to be a purely personal social network for a long time.
 You’d use it to stay in touch with family and friends.
 The last thing that came to mind was using it for B2B brands.
 However, as Instagram has evolved over the years with new features and a more modern algorithm over time, it has become the ideal environment for B2B businesses to thrive and put their PR strategies into action.

 The primary advantage of Instagram over other social media platforms is its visual nature.
 Instagram is considered one of the better platforms to showcase content if your business has visually appealing products or eye-catching photos.